Bag tag: Current bag tags

-In the US, McCarran International Airport has installed an RFID system throughout the airport.
+In the US, Harry Reid International Airport has installed an RFID system throughout the airport.
 Hong Kong International Airport has also installed an RFID system.
 The International Air Transport Association (IATA) is working to standardize RFID bag tags.

-British Airways is currently conducting a trial to test re-usable electronic luggage tags featuring electronic paper technology.
+In 2013, British Airways began a trial to test re-usable electronic luggage tags featuring electronic paper technology.
 The passenger checks in using the British Airways smartphone app, then holds the smartphone close to the tag.
 The flight details and barcode are transmitted to the tag using NFC technology.
 Because the tag utilises electronic paper, the battery need only power the tag during the transmission of data.

 Fast Travel Global Ltd has developed a re-usable electronic luggage tag product called the eTag.
 This is also electronic paper-based but is not limited to a single airline.
 The passenger will check in using a supported airline's smartphone app and send the relevant flight information to the tag via Bluetooth Low Energy.

 Qantas introduced Q Bag Tags in 2011.
 Unlike the British Airways tags, they do not feature a screen, which means there is no barcode to scan.
 This has limited the use of the tags to domestic flights within Australia on the Qantas network.
 The tags were initially given free of charge to members of the Qantas Frequent Flyer program with Silver, Gold or Platinum status.
 The tags can also be purchased for A$29.95.

 Over the last years, there have been numerous of initiatives to develop electronic bag tags, by both independent technology companies as well as some airlines.
 The main benefits of electronic bag tags include self-control and ease-of-use by passengers, time-saving by skipping queues at the airport, improved read rates compared to printed bag tags and, as electronic bag tags are adopted, significant operational cost reduction for the airlines.

 The first company to successfully launch has been Rimowa in a partnership with Lufthansa in March, 2016.
 The concept of electronic bag tags has been gaining ground following that launch.
 On January 9, 2018, Lufthansa introduced a new electronic bag tag to their passengers, BAGTAG.
 BAGTAG is the first fully secure operational electronic bag tag that can be attached to any suitcase and has integrated radio-frequency identification technology.